siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 $$

 So ultrareals are positive definite.
 They are numbers as values or magnitudes.
-They are not absences, removals, or opposites.
+They are not absences or removals.
+Opposition is a relation between positive ultrareals, carried by orientation in the inner layer.

+For every ultrareal, the modulus is the value itself:

+$$
+|U| = U = u^2 \ge 0.
+$$

+It vanishes only at zero:

+$$
+|U|=0 \quad\Longleftrightarrow\quad U=0.
+$$

+This is the precise sense in which the ultrareal layer is positive definite.

 This matches ordinary experience.
 Existing things appear as positive values.
 We meet an apple, not a negative apple.
 We meet a block, not a negative block.
-Negatives enter when something is removed, reversed, canceled, compared, or rotated out of the positive layer.
+Minus signs enter when something is removed, reversed, canceled, compared, or rotated out of the positive layer.

-Debt should not be placed in the negative layer.
+Debt should not be placed in a minus layer.
 Debt $D$ is a positive future
 claim:

 $$